Health Insurance FAQ

 - Coinsurance: Some policies may have coinsurance, which requires you to pay a certain percentage of services rendered.
 Your coinsurance may be an amount you pay in addition to your co-pay and may apply towards your deductible.

 Choosing the best plan really depends on your personal circumstances.
 An independent agent in our network who specializes in health insurance can help you navigate the many options and find the most sensible and affordable plan for your needs.

 Health insurance helps you to manage the costs of your family's care, including regular doctor's visits and unexpected illnesses and injuries.

-By contrast, if you are uninsured, you’re less likely to visit the doctor, which can be a disincentive to get routine physicals and take charge of your good health.
+By contrast, if you are uninsured, you’re less likely to visit the doctor.
+The cost of a routine examination for the uninsured can be costly and can be a disincentive to take charge of your good health.

 Is Health Insurance Required by Law?

-When many people are uninsured, the result is that tax payers must shoulder the burden of healthcare costs for those who are not able to pay for care.
-One challenge is that by the time uninsured individuals visit the doctor, the health condition has often declined and the treatment procedures are more prolonged and expensive.
-Healthcare reform is designed to get everyone covered so they are managing their health before health conditions get out of control.
+When too many people are uninsured, the result is that tax payers must shoulder the burden of healthcare costs for those who are not able to pay for care.

 What Does Health Insurance Cost?